mrlacey/dotnet-maui-workshop-xaml/Part 5 - Custom Types/README.md

 +    <c:DetailPageHeader Title="{Binding Monkey.Name}" ImageSource="{Binding Monkey.Image}" />
 ```

 We've now reduced the size of `DetailsPage.xaml` by 19 lines.
 This reduction in file size is without making the Details page any less easier to understand as a whole.
-We've simply moved the details of the complexity of the "header" used on that page into a separeate file.
+We've simply moved the details of the complexity of the "header"  into a separate file.

 If you look at `MainPage.xaml` with the above thoughts still fresh in your mind, it should hopefully be apparent that the `s:CardView` type is a strong candidate for being replaced with a single type that combines all the functionality and elements that are in the `Frame` it represents.
 I'll leave that as a separate exercise if you wish to try applying what you've learned above.

 We've now finished refactoring the app by adding custom types.

 You've seen how creating custom types based on the Styles that were being applied make the code shorter and more meaningful.
 We then looked to combine types that were always used together and extracting stand-alone pieces of UI logic into separate files.
 Both of these changes further reduced the size of the code on each page and made the specific intention of the code easier to understand.

 ## Conclusion